NOC-OI/crab/flask/src/docs/compatible-data.md

 #### Numerical format
 For compatibility, this must be a power of two NumPy numerical type (i.e. float64 and float128 is permitted, but not float96).
 Any data in a crab compatible data container must be coercible to a NumPy array.
 This holds true for the vast majority of multimedia containers that could be used.
 For example, a 30fps ROV dive video in the H.264 codec in an Matroska container could be translated into a rather unweildly 4D array of unit8, with the domain types \["temporal 0.03333333333333333 s", "angular", "angular", "chromatic 1.5e-07 m"\].
 This would likely not be done in practice, but is neccesary functionality to allow true interoperability with arbitrary N-dimensional processing.

-#### Note about domain types
+#### Note about domain types and value domain

-Usual domain types are: "spatial", "angular", "chromatic", "temporal", "frequency", "feature".
+Usual domain types are: "spatial", "angular", "magnitude", "chromatic", "temporal", "frequency", "feature".
 Each domain type definition should state the scale of each dimension, and an SI unit symbol as a suffix.
 The SI unit symbol should be without prefix, and separated from the number with a space.
+The scale and unit MUST be included as a pair, and both omitted if unknown.

 The number should represent the minimum distance between any two points for a given dimension.
 For example, a microscope might have a digital resolution of 2.8 pixels per um, which should be represented as "3.5714285714285716e-07 m".
 This represents the minimum distance resolveable (assuming perfect optics) and can be used to calculate object sizes.

+Specifically for the value_domain, this represents what a unit of 1 represents in the value space.
+For any given point in an array this could be thought of as the "intensity" of the signal.

 Cameras (with few exceptions) capture perspective images, and an exact spatial relationship cannot be drawn.
 For this case, the angular domain type is useful, where we can make a definitive judgement about field of view.
 A camera with a sensor size of 600x400 pixels and a horizontal FOV of 60 degrees could be represented as "angular 0.0017453292519943294 rad".
 This models each pixel as having a covered area of 0.0017453292519943294 radians.